-A foreigner's work permit in Taiwan is tied to their employer, so if an expat changes jobs or employers, then they must apply for a new work permit.
+A foreigner's work permit in Taiwan is tied to their employer.
+So, if an expat changes jobs or employers, then they must apply for a new work permit.
 An employer must start the work permit process by applying with the Workforce Development Agency.
-For a list of required documents, it is best to check the agency's website.
+For a list of required documents, it's best to check the agency's website.

 Getting an Alien Resident Certificate in Taiwan